-Residents will be trained to provide short-term individual therapy, intakes, crisis intervention, and group therapy for PSU students.
-At least 25% of each resident's time will be direct clinical service; they should attain a minimum of 500 hours.
-Hours allotted to direct services progressively increases; usually a resident will build up to 17 hours in the fall, do 17 hours in the winter, and then 18 hours in the spring and summer quarters (there may be some factors that alter this amount).
-Additional training will be provided in consultation and outreach to the campus community.
+Residents will be trained to provide short-term individual therapy, intakes, crisis intervention, group therapy, and psychological assessment for ADHD and learning disabilities for PSU students.
+At least 25% of each resident's time will be direct clinical service; they should attain about 500 hours.
+Hours allotted to direct services progressively increases.

+There will be additional opportunities in consultation and outreach to the campus community.